In the spring, our family has a special tradition of picking wild blackberries and coming straight home to make this wonderful Blackberry Crumble.

 We’ve expanded our orchard now, so we not only take zip top bags, we have to take big baskets!
 We have plum, pear, apple, pomegranate, olive oil, peach, and fig trees!

 I’m happy to report fruit has been plentiful the past few years.
 Thankful does not even express how I feel about it.
+Picking our own berries gives this dessert an extra sweetness.

 For more about the incredible blueberry, check out my post Blueberries, Wild to Cultivated.